ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 ### Data Skipping Indices

-Index declaration in the columns section of create query.
+Index declaration in the columns section of the `CREATE` query.
 ```sql
 INDEX index_name expr TYPE type(...)
 GRANULARITY granularity_value
 ```

 For tables from the `*MergeTree` family data skipping indices can be specified.

-These indices aggregate some information about specified expression on blocks, which consist of `granularity_value` granules, then these aggregates is used in `SELECT` queries for reducing amount of data to read from disk by skipping big blocks of data where `where` query can not be satisfied.
+These indices aggregate some information about the specified expression on blocks, which consist of `granularity_value` granules, then these aggregates are used in `SELECT` queries for reducing the amount of data to read from the disk by skipping big blocks of data where `where` query cannot be satisfied.

 Example